 Please excuse the mess as I am in the process of transferring, organizing, and merging my work from my teacher website, crochet blog, and recipe blog together.

 Mama Snow Cooks was originally created in 2017 to document pictorial recipes of my homemade food to share with my family and friends, to help me cook with a consistency taste since my eyeballing skills are terrible, and hopefully to help teach my little ones how to cook their favorite homemade food in the future.
 Then in 2019, I decided to merge my photography portfolio, teacher website and crochet site together since maintaining multiple websites can be costly.
-One of my goal is not to embed annoying advertisements and pop-up ads in my pictorial recipes to distract the little readers and little chefs in training; therefore, I offer affordable professional photography services in my local areas, sell my handmade crochet work, used crochet books and yarn that I have hoarded on Ebay to help me maintain my ‘ad-free’ website and little garden.
+One of my goal is not to embed annoying advertisements and pop-up ads in my pictorial recipes to distract the little readers and little chefs in training; therefore, I do at times provide Amazon affiliate links to products that I recommend and use in my cooking, teaching, or for my crafting projects.

 About Ms. Lam (Mama Snow):

 I am a crocheter, recipe blogger, photographer, gardener, lifelong teacher, wife, and a mama of two little ones.
 Mama Snow Cooks and More is my blog where I share my work of love and passion.

 My mom is my inspiration to improve my Vietnamese cooking skill.
 My family fled the Communist Vietnam in 1983.
 Our boat floated on the vast South China Sea for four days and nights, not knowing where we would end up.
 A rescue ship spotted us and took us into a refugee camp in Indonesia.
 In 1984, my family came to the United States.
 Mom raised my siblings and I to be responsible U.S. citizens.
 One of my goal in life is to master all the Vietnamese cuisines she made for us growing up.
 This is my little sunshine and my mom together.